confluentinc/learn-apache-flink-101-exercises/README.md

 docker compose run sql-client
 ```

-will drop you into the Flink SQL Client, where you can play with Flink SQL.
+will drop you into the Flink SQL Client, where you can interact with Flink SQL.